Anneliese-Schenk-Day/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a sociology PhD student at the [Ohio State University](https://sociology.osu.edu/).
 My research interests surround the broad concept of mass violence, particularly the prevention, prediction, and legal aftermath, of hate crimes on both a national and global scale.
 Specifically, I am interested in hate groups within the United States and ongoing violent conflicts such as the persecution of the Rohingya in Myanmar, the war in Ukraine, and the Uyghurs in China.
-My current projects include a temporal evaluation of the effectiveness of hate crime legislation in the United States from 1970-2021, and a paper looking at women’s community reentry post incarceration for crimes of genocide in Rwanda.
+My current projects include a temporal evaluation of the effectiveness of hate crime legislation in the United States from 1970-2021 with [Dana Haynie](https://sociology.osu.edu/people/haynie.7), and a paper looking at women’s community reentry post incarceration for crimes of genocide in Rwanda with [Hollie Nyseth Nzitatira](https://sociology.osu.edu/people/nzitatira.1).

 In my free time I enjoy traveling and hiking with my husband, as well as doing yoga, gardening, and playing with our great dane and corgi.